NuGet/docs.microsoft.com-nuget/docs/api/package-details-template-resource.md

 # Package details URL template

 It is possible for a client to build a URL that can be used by the user to see more package details in their web browser.
-This is useful when a package source wants show additional information about a package that may not fit within the scope of what the NuGet client application shows.
+This is useful when a package source wants to show additional information about a package that may not fit within the scope of what the NuGet client application shows.

 The resource used for building this URL is the `PackageDetailsUriTemplate` resource found in the [service index](service-index.md).